Skip to main content

 How to become a collator

-To become a permissionless collator on our networks, you need to meet the requirements below.
+To become a collator on our networks, you need to be approved by governance (2/3 MainCouncil or referendum).

 Collator staking requirements